forcedotcom/SalesforceMobileSDK-iOS/readme.md

 This script pulls the submodule dependencies from GitHub, to finalize setup of the workspace.
 You can then work with the Mobile SDK by opening `SalesforceMobileSDK.xcworkspace` from Xcode.

 The Salesforce Mobile SDK for iOS requires iOS 11.0 or greater.
 The install.sh script checks for this, and aborts if the configured SDK version is incorrect.
-Building from the command line has been tested using ant 1.8.
-Older versions might work, but we recommend using the latest version of ant.

-If you have problems building any of the projects, take a look at the online [FAQ](https://github.com/forcedotcom/SalesforceMobileSDK-iOS/wiki/FAQ) for troubleshooting tips.

 Introduction
 ==

 ### What's New in 7.0

-For iOS, Mobile SDK 7.0 marks the beginning of an ongoing collaboration with Apple, Inc., to enhance the usability and standardization of our Swift APIs.
+For iOS, Mobile SDK 7.0 marks the beginning of an ongoing collaboration with Apple Inc., to enhance the usability and standardization of our Swift APIs.
 As a result of this partnership, our Swift offerings have undergone extensive changes.
 The revised APIs are “Swiftified” aliases for the Mobile SDK Objective-C APIs.

 **Swift API Updates**
-- `PromiseKit` APIs are no longer available in Mobile SDK.
-Instead, use delegates or blocks to handle asynchronous calls.
 - For improved readability, we’ve applied “Swifty” restyling to many class names, method names, and parameter names.
 The Xcode editor provides excellent support for these API names, so it’s easy to find what you want.
 If you don’t see what you’re looking for, you can search the Objective-C header files as follows: